codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 ### When and how does selector concurrency configuration work?

-Let's review different scenarios to illustrate when and how selector-based concurrency synchronization works.
+Let's review different scenarios to illustrate when and how selector-based concurrency synchronization works:
+* Default concurrency synchronization
+* Selector concurrency synchronization with identical values
+* Selector concurrency synchronization with value differentiation

 We have two workflows, `synchronization-wf-1` and `synchronization-wf-2`.

 #### Default concurrency synchronization
-The have the same default values for the arguments, and share the same semaphore configuration, and key with weight 1.
+Both workflows have the same default values for the arguments, and share the same semaphore configuration, and key with weight 1.

 {% include image.html
   lightbox="true"